dreadwrr/pyparsec/README.md

 Note originally made using ctypes and .dll library.
-I have instead used python c api so have to test before releasing which <br>
-shouldnt be very long. <br><br>
+I have instead used python c api so have to test before releasing which shouldnt be very long. <br><br>

 # mftparser